anuxoxo/e-shop/README.md

 I have used
 - material-ui for icons.
 - Firebase for login functionality.
 - razorpay test mode for payment purposes.
+- Refer [this](https://razorpay.com/docs/payments/payments/test-card-upi-details/) to generate test card details.

 # Two ways of viewing the web app